hove-io/transit_model/src/documentation/ntfs_to_netex_france_specs.md

 **(1) definition of MobilityImpairedAccess**

 As stated in `NF_Profil NeTEx éléments communs(F) - v2.1.pdf` in chapter 5.10:
 `AccessibilityAssessment` is optional, but if it's present, `MobilityImpairedAccess` is mandatory.
-Therefore, `MobilityImpairedAccess` sould be set to:
+Therefore, `MobilityImpairedAccess` should be set to:
 - `true` if all `AccessibilityLimitation` are set to `true`
 - `false` if all `AccessibilityLimitation` are set to `false`
 - `partial` if some `AccessibilityLimitation` are set to `true`